A weighted FDR procedure under discrete and heterogeneous null distributions: Simulation study

+First, we discuss the performances of the procedures under independence. \autoref{figfdrpwrFet} presents the FDRs and powers of the procedures, for which wFDR has partitioned the hypotheses into $3$ groups.
+The simulation results show that: (i) All procedures but BHH are conservative.
+This is reasonable since BHH has not been proven to be conservative.
+All procedures are stable, i.e., having small standard deviations for the FDPs. (ii) wFDR is the most powerful, BHH the second, SR the third, BH+MidP the fourth, aBH the third, and BH and aHSU the least. (iii) The smaller the proportion $\pi_{0}$ is, the more improvement in power wFDR has over the other procedures.

-For the wFDR procedure when it is applied to two-sided p-values, \autoref{figNew} presents its FDR and power and \autoref{figWfdrstd} the standard deviations of its FDP and TDP, as the number of groups the procedure partitions the hypotheses into ranges in $3,7$ and $10$.
-The supplementary material contains similar reports when the wFDR procedure is applied to one-sided p-values.
-These figures show that increasing the number $l_{\ast}$ of groups to partition the hypotheses into usually increases the power and reduces the FDR of the wFDR procedure without increasing the standard deviation of its FDP or TDP.
-However, the power of the wFDR procedure stops increasing once $l_{\ast}$ is large, e.g., when $l_{\ast} >7$ for the simulations.
+For wFDR, \autoref{figNew} and \autoref{figpwr7} respectively present its FDR and power, as the number $l_{\ast}$ of groups the procedure partitions the hypotheses into ranges in $\{3,7,10\}$ and as the tuning parameter $\lambda$ ranges in $\{0.25,0.5,0.75\}$.
+These figures show the following: (i) Increasing the value of $l_{\ast}$ usually does not decrease the power or increase the FDR of wFDR, or increase the standard deviation of the FDP or TDP of wFDR. (ii) The power of wFDR may stop increasing and its FDR may stop decreasing once $l_{\ast}$ is large, e.g., when $l_{\ast} >7$ for the simulations.
+This is reasonable since the data adaptive-weights will likely increase with $l_{\ast}$ when $l_{\ast}$ is large and beyond a specific value (that is determined by the distributional properties of the p-values), thus reducing the power of wFDR. (iii) Changing the value of $\lambda$ does not considerably affect the FDR, power or stability of wFDR.